- 07 August 2018

 Liam assesses the risks to frontline healthcare workers and asks can we limit outbreaks in our care homes?

 In this conversation, infection control expert, Josie Winter, cuts through the hysteria to explain what a Coronavirus is and how we can respond to Covid-19 as healthcare professionals.

 "We've got this".
-Liam Palmer explains how care home managers can balance the needs of our care homes and staff as we face the threat of Coronavirus.
+Liam explains how care home managers can balance the needs of our care homes and staff as we face the threat of Coronavirus.